 Emus can be seen throughout rural South and East Australia.
 They have an unfortunate habit of running towards the rural roads, getting in front of the car and continuing to run in front of the car, effectively limiting your speed limit to theirs.

-Perhaps the most distinct birds of Australian Outbacks are the parrots.
+Perhaps the most distinctive birds of Australian Outbacks are the parrots.
 From the tiny Budgies to the great Red-tailed black cockatoos, the parrots are some of Australia’s most strikingly beautiful birds.

 There are the elegant Pink cockatoos (aka Major Mitchell parrots), Little corellas, Galahs, brightly coloured Mallee ringnecks, Mulga parrots, Blue Bonnets, Budgies, and Red-rumped grass parrots.

 Most of these species can be seen throughout the area in wooded areas or in small towns.
 Bowra Sanctuary in Queensland is a good place to see the Pink cockatoos and the small town of Wentworth in Western NSW is good for spotting Red-rumped grass parrots.
 Generally, the farm roads between Brocken Hill and Mildura are good for all these species.

 If you are lucky, you may spot the rare Scarlet-chested parrot as well.

 One of my favourite families of birds of Australian Outback is the birds of prey.
 These magnificent hunters come in all shapes and sizes from giant eagles to curious owls to tiny little nightjars.

 Australia’s second-largest eagle – the Wedge-tailed eagle is a common outback bird.
 Most sightings of Wedgies occur at fresh kills.
 You would typically see several birds perched on a tree near the kill, waiting for their turn to feed.

 Unfortunately, the large proportion of the kills available to the birds is the road-kill, and the birds themselves occasionally get run-over while feeding on the road.